resources

 7. Disaster Recovery

 The biggest disaster a company can undergo is “loss of data.”
+Did you know that a ransomware attack could typically cost you $4.54 million?
 However, the cloud is a repository for backed-up data, which helps companies recover their lost data with ease and security.
-The main impediments to achieving the benefits of the cloud, according to 65% of senior IT executives, are security and regulatory risks.
+Around 85% of technical executives found security to be a significant challenge, says Statista.

 The cloud downsizes the time wasted on technical errors, lags to the deterred server, and other drawbacks, which are almost 6 hours a week.
-That’s like one full day lost!
-Bring in the cloud to optimize that.
+That’s like one full day lost.
+As a result, the cloud can help businesses optimize data recovery and save time and effort.

 8. Scalability